yashkhandare/yashkhandare/README.md

 - 🔭 I’ve pursued a Bachelor's in Electronics Engineering🎓. <br>
 - 🌱 Tech Enthusiast | Into Web Development💻 | Curious about Data. <br>
 - 👯 Crafting elegant code to solve complex problems♾️. <br>
-- 🤔 Looking to push my boundaries and explore🔓 new frontiers in software development. <br>
+- 🤔 Looking to push my boundaries and explore🔓 new frontiers in GenAI. <br>
 - 💬 Lets ChitChat about Stocks📈, National Issues, 🗽International Markets 🇺🇳🌎. <br>
 - 📫 How to reach me: https://www.linkedin.com/in/yashkumarkhandare/ <br>
 - ⚡ Fun fact: I use Chrome to surf Insta,,, Haha😄. <br>